eshengsky/saker/README.md

 Full documentation is at [https://eshengsky.github.io/saker/](https://eshengsky.github.io/saker/).

 Saker is a template engine for [Node.js](https://nodejs.org) and browsers, it is lightweight, powerfull and easy to use.
-The greatest featuIt is, Saker minimizes the number of characters and keystrokes required in a file, and enables a fast, fluid coding workflow.
+The greatest feature is, Saker minimizes the number of characters and keystrokes required in a file, and enables a fast, fluid coding workflow.
 Unlike most template syntaxes, you do not need to interrupt your coding to explicitly denote server blocks within your HTML.
 See [Example](https://github.com/eshengsky/saker#example) for preview.

 [![Build Status](https://travis-ci.org/eshengsky/saker.svg?branch=master)](https://travis-ci.org/eshengsky/saker)